RichelleT/DjangoProjects/README.md

 # DjangoProjects

-Every single project, folder and files in this repository is made and coded by me and only me unless stated.
+Every single project, folder and files in this repository is made and coded by me and only me unless stated otherwise.

 Nothing and nothing in this repository is copied.